animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Through the captivity and drugging of her with benzos, the University of Rochester's Strong Hospital facilitated that.
 >
-> Benzos are personality-disinhibiting. they have the same effect as alcohol.
+> Benzos are personality-disinhibiting.
+They have the same effect as alcohol.
 They're even similar to GHB, since both are GABA agonists.
 GHB also acts on the GHB receptor.
 All three predispose a horny person to making bad decisions, or good decisions based on a temporary need induced by confinement.
 >
 > However, perhaps there is a better alternative for those needs than drugs and janitors, which might've prevented what some might call a drug-induced date-accident.